Written by Marcin Szczepański (3rd edition),

 Updated on 6.7.2018

-On 14 September 2016, the Commission proposed a new European electronic communications code which would overhaul the existing legislative framework for telecommunications.
-The code has been designed to take into account changes in markets, consumer trends and technology, all of which have significantly changed since 2009 when the framework was last amended.
-Its provisions include measures to stimulate investment in and take-up of very high capacity networks in the European Union, new spectrum rules for mobile connectivity and 5G, as well as changes to governance, the universal service regime, end-user protection rules, and numbering and emergency communication rules.
+On 14 September 2016, the Commission proposed a new European electronic communications code which would overhaul the existing legislative framework for telecommunications dating from 2009.
+It includes measures to stimulate investment in and take-up of very high capacity networks, new spectrum rules for mobile connectivity and 5G, as well as changes to governance, the universal service regime, end-user protection rules, and numbering and emergency communication rules.

 |Proposal for a Directive of the European Parliament and of the Council establishing the European electronic communications code (Recast)|

 Miapetra Kumpula-Natri (S&D, Finland)

 Ordinary legislative procedure (COD, Parliament and Council on equal footing – formerly ‘co-decision’)

 |Next steps expected:||Vote on compromise text in committee